Overview

 Outcomes

-- Significantly reduced accessibility-related QA cycles through pre-validated, fully documented components
+- Reduced accessibility-related QA cycles through pre-validated, fully documented components

-- Ran structured knowledge transfer sessions that embedded accessibility standards into the team's day-to-day workflow
+- Knowledge transfer sessions embedded accessibility standards into the team's day-to-day workflow

-- Presented design quality standards and audit findings directly to Capgemini and client-side stakeholders
+- Audit findings and design quality standards presented directly to Capgemini and client-side stakeholders

 Due to privacy and confidentiality policies, original design assets, screens, and client materials cannot be shared publicly.
 All visual elements shown in this case study are faithful recreations, not the original production designs.